 Lost people were saved and the church suffered the anguish and burden of pressure, trouble and persecution because of their witness, works and testimony.
 Jesus warned them the tribulation (suffer, prison, death) would continue but an eternal crown of life will be their reward.
 Their jobs were gone, their children were hounded at school, they lost their homes, they lived in poverty but the church still stood.

-Jesus' warning that their tribulation would continue was in a subtle prophesy; "ye shall have tribulation 10 days".
-In 10 days the whole church could have been wiped out if Rome had so desired but it didn't happen and 10 days in prison isn't very long.
-We don't know how the church reacted after they got the letter from John and 10 days went by and the persecution continued.
+Jesus' warning that their tribulation would continue was in a subtle prophesy; "ye shall have tribulation 10 days (Strong's #2250 commonly accepted as to mean 10 periods of time)".
+In 10 days the whole church could have been wiped out if Rome had so desired but it did not happen and 10 days in prison is not very long.
+We do not know how the church reacted after they got the letter from John and 10 days went by and the persecution continued.
 God views events and times different than man.
 (Isa.
 55:8-9) His thoughts and His ways are far higher than ours (John 16:13) but God surely revealed to them the true meaning of "ye shall have tribulation ten days".

 The Church at Smyrna had lived under persecution from #1) Nero, 64-68, who had beheaded Paul about 14 years after Paul had planted the church in Smyrna in about 53 CE.
 They were living under persecution in 95-96 by #2) Domitian who had banished John to Patmos, (2 days).
 They would have to live 311-96 = 215 more years, until 311 CE, under 8 more periods of persecution by 8 more Roman Emperors; #3) Trajan, #4) Marcus Aurelius, #5) Severus, #6) Maximinius #7) Decius #8) Valerian, #9) Aurelian and #10) Diocletian (8 more days).